ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 Installation procedure
 ----------------------

-In the z/OS environment, VIRTEL is delivered as a zipped XMIT file containing the VIRTEL datasets compressed in DF/ DSS dump format.
+In the z/OS environment, VIRTEL is delivered as a zipped XMIT file containing the VIRTEL datasets compressed in DF/DSS dump format.
 The following sections provide details of the installation method.

 A quick “installation check-list” to start the VIRTEL Web Access function for z/OS can be found at the end of this section.